arzwa/MultilocusIsland/docs/draft-hapdip2.md

 haplontic life cycles as well.
-Throughout, we shall assume that sexes need not be distinguished, and that selfing is possible.
-We assume a regular and synchronous alternation of generations, where an island population of $N$ haploids (gametophytes) produces an effectively infinite pool of gametes which unite randomly to form $N k$ diploid individuals (sporophytes).
+Throughout, we shall assume that sexes need not be distinguished, and that selfing is possible. e assume a regular and synchronous alternation of generations, where an island population of $N$ haploids (gametophytes) produces an effectively infinite pool of gametes which unite randomly to form $N k$ diploid individuals (sporophytes).